oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 Identifies the token type of the `subject_token` which is generally a token the requesting workload received (e.g. an OAuth token or a SAML assertion).
 In the absence of an appropriate incoming token, the requesting service MAY use a self-signed JWT, an unsigned JSON object or any other format to represent the details of the requester and the transaction to the TTS.

 ## Scope Processing
 The authorization model within a Trust Domain boundary may be quite different from the authorization model (e.g. OAuth scopes) used with clients external to the Trust Domain.
 This makes managing unintentional scope increase a critical aspect of the TTS.
-The TTS MUST ensure that the requested `scope` of the Txn-Token is equal or less than the scope(s) identified in the `subject_token`.
+The TTS MUST ensure that the requested `scope` of the Txn-Token is equal or less than the scope(s) associated with the original `subject_token`.

 ## TTS Discovery
 A workload may use various mechanisms to determine the correct instance of a TTS with which to interact.
 Workloads MUST retrieve configuration information from a trusted source to minimize the risk of a threat actor providing malicious configuration data that points to an instance of a TTS under it's control which could be used to collect access tokens sent as part of the Transaction Token Request message.